bigdatamonkey/Oct7FactCheck/CONTRIBUTING.md

 1. **Team Communication:**
    - Collaborate and communicate with other fact-checkers and contributors in a respectful and professional manner.
-   - Use the issue tracker and project boards to coordinate tasks, provide updates, and seek assistance if needed.
+   - Use the issue tracker and project boards to coordinate tasks, provide updates, and seek assistance if needed via Discord server.

 2. **Knowledge Sharing:**
-   - Share insights, best practices, and useful resources with fellow fact-checkers to enhance collaboration and learning within the team.
+   - Share insights, best practices, and useful resources with fellow fact-checkers to enhance collaboration and learning within the team via Dicord Server.

 3. **Openness to Feedback:**
    - Be open to receiving feedback from other team members and incorporate constructive feedback into your work to improve the quality of fact-checks.